Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’m normally not put out by trip delays.
-I have cards like the Chase Sapphire Preferred and Citi Prestige that cover me for lots of things that could go awry (baggage delay, flight delay, flight cancellation, etc.).
+I have cards like the Chase Sapphire Preferred Card and Citi Prestige Card that cover me for lots of things that could go awry (baggage delay, flight delay, flight cancellation, etc.).
 Sometimes I arrive at my gate hoping to get bumped so I can receive a travel voucher for later.

 However, I REAAALLY needed to be home the next day.
 With a little travel logic, I was able to arrive home ~11 hours before everyone else on my canceled flight.

 There’s a process anyone can follow to prevent a late return.
 Here’s what I do!

 Step 1.
 Don’t Park Your Car at the Airport

 There are several reasons for not parking your car at the airport.

 The obvious drawback is that it costs money.
 Much better to have a friend take you.
 Or even Uber to the airport, if it will cost less than your would-be parking bill.